The First CHIME/FRB Fast Radio Burst Catalog: Discussion

-Most interestingly, the CHIME/FRB rate is naively consistent within uncertainties with that of Parkes, and only mildly inconsistent with that of ASKAP, differing by $<2.2\sigma.$ This supports our assumption of a flat spectral index, and argues against a spectral turnover below 1 GHz as suggested by \citet{ffb+19}.
-On the other hand, if the small difference in CHIME/FRB and ASKAP rates is fully attributable to a spectral index, we find $\bar\gamma = -0.71 \pm 0.37$, flatter than reported by \citet{msb+19} at the $1.7\sigma$ level.
+Most interestingly, the CHIME/FRB rate is naively consistent within uncertainties with those of Parkes, and ASKAP\footnote{However, \citet{lp19} argue the ASKAP completeness threshold is 50~Jy~ms rather than 26~Jy~ms, which does not affect the consistency.}.
+This supports our assumption of a flat spectral index, and argues against a spectral turnover below 1 GHz as suggested by \citet{ffb+19}.
 However, such a conclusion ignores the possible influence of a large, highly scattered population undetected by CHIME/FRB; for $\bar\gamma = 0$, the proximity of the CHIME/FRB and 1.4-GHz rates suggests such a population is small, as otherwise the 1.4-GHz rate would be higher than that at 600 MHz.
 If such a population is large, the spectral index is likely steeper than inferred above.
 In this case, it would have to be a coincidence that the effects of scattering and spectral index nearly cancel each other out in the relevant frequency range.
 As emphasized above, a detailed and conclusive comparison requires more uniform consideration of selection biases for the various measurements, as well as additional forward modeling to account for yet unmodeled population properties such as bandwidth and frequency distributions.